dodslaser/dodslaser.github.io/_posts/2017-08-27-Almost-Booting-the-Gameboy-with-a-Custom-Logo.md

 # Encoding a Logo

 Now that we can decode a logo, encoding our own logo should just be a matter doing the same process in reverse.
-This is the logo I want to encode into a ROM:
+This is the logo I want to encode:

 ![DMG-mylogo]({{ site.url }}\assets\images\posts\2017-08-27-Almost-Booting-the-Gameboy-with-a-Custom-Logo\DMG-mylogo.png)

-We can reuse most the code from the decoding program.
+We can reuse most the code from our decoding program.
 All we need to do is to reverse the sorting.
 This can be achieved by sorting based on the index of each nibble in the mapping.
 I eneded up with this code:

 ```python
 from itertools import chain